 \section{Stellar-mass compact objects}

-In this section we will study the impact of mission duration on resolved and unresolved stellar mass sources (Sec.~\ref{subsec:stellar}) and on the observability of stellar origin black holes (SOBHs) similar to those detected by the LIGO Scientific \& Virgo Collaboration (Sec.~\ref{subsec:SOBHs}).
+In this section we will study the impact of mission duration on resolved and unresolved stellar-mass sources (Sec.~\ref{subsec:stellar}) and on the observability of stellar-origin black holes (SOBHs) similar to those detected by the LIGO Scientific \& Virgo Collaboration (Sec.~\ref{subsec:SOBHs}).